 The joint program in Latin American studies and public affairs combines advanced policy studies with interdisciplinary area studies, responding to an increasing need in both the public and the private sector for policy specialists with a thorough understanding of Latin America.

-A student must complete a combined total of at least sixty-nine semester hours of coursework in Latin American studies and public affairs, including a master's report and a summer internship.
+A student must complete a combined total of at least sixty-nine semester hours of coursework in Latin American studies and public affairs, including a master's report, taken as Latin American Studies 398R, and a summer internship.
 In addition, it may be necessary for some students to enroll for an additional semester or summer session to complete all requirements of the joint program.

-Mailing address: Graduate Program, Language and Area Center for Latin American Studies, The University of Texas at Austin, Austin, Texas 78712-1284
+Mailing address: Graduate Program, Teresa Lozano Long Institute of Latin American Studies, The University of Texas at Austin, Austin, Texas 78712-1284